FAQ

 istioctl install

-and Operator. - Some administrative tasks require more steps and have higher complexity.
+. - Some administrative tasks require more steps and have higher complexity.

 Installation instructions for all of these methods are available on the Istio install page.